What is a Nuffield Research Placement?

 Taking part in a Nuffield Research Placement inspires and motivates students.

-Nuffield Research Placements are a fantastic way to encourage your students to learn more about a career in STEM research.
+Nuffield Research Placements are a fantastic way to encourage your students to learn more about a career in STEM research and an independent evaluation has shown them to increase access to university courses in STEM subjects.
 There is no financial cost to you or your school and in addition to the benefits for your students, getting involved with Nuffield Research Placements will raise the profile of your school in your local community.
 It will enable you to forge links with researchers in your area, in universities, industry and the voluntary sector.

 Every pupil who has taken part in the scheme has benefited from increased confidence and general experience.
 It has usually improved motivation during their final year at school and they have all achieved admission to their preferred University courses.Lynn Friedrichsen, Principal Teacher Faculty, Dumfries Academy